 Students can explore careers, apply coursework to the workplace, and build a resume through one or more internships.
 Internships often lead to an offer of full-time employment.
 We work with students to identify internship opportunities that meet their professional and personal interests.
 M.P.P. students without relevant work experience are required to complete an internship prior to graduation.

-The UMBC Career Services Center offers a range of resources for graduate students, including an online job search database, help with resumes, career advising, and personal development workshops.
+The UMBC Career Center offers a range of resources for graduate students, including an online job search database, help with resumes, career advising, and personal development workshops.

 The Public Policy Graduate Student Organization sponsors alumni networking events throughout the academic year, allowing students to meet program graduates working in their field of interest.